-Thomas Seckford established Woodbridge School with the aim of providing an excellent education to young people in the area and this still remains a key part of the Seckford Foundation’s charter today.
+Thomas Seckford established Woodbridge School with the aim of providing an excellent education to young people in the area and this still remains a key part of our ethos today.

 Means-tested bursaries (up to 100% on rare occasions) are available to pupils of exceptional aptitude whose resources might not be enough for the cost of fees.
 All conditions are explained in detail in our Bursary Policy, available for download.

 Bursaries are available for pupils joining Years 7, 9 and 12, and are only available for pupils in other years in exceptional circumstances.
 Demand for bursaries can be very high, and not all applications will be successful.

 Overseas applicants can be considered for Scholarship Awards only, not bursaries, and fee reductions will be granted off the tuition fee element of the boarding fee only.

 Please note that the closing date for bursary applications for 2022 is Monday 1 November 2021.